PauseAI/pauseai-website/src/posts/theory-of-change.md

   Even experts in the field have been consistently surprised by how quickly AI has been improving.
 - **Our psychology**.
   Read more about how our [psychology makes it very difficult](/psychology-of-x-risk) for us to internalize how bad things can get.
+- **The Overton window**.
+  Even though public support for AI regulations and slowing down AI development is high (see [polls & surveys](/polls-and-surveys)), many of the topics we discuss is still outside of the "Overton window", which means that they are considered too extreme to discuss.
+In 2023 this window has shifted quite a bit (the FLI Pause letter, Geoffrey Hinton quitting, the Safe.ai statement), but it's still too much of a taboo in political elite cirtlces to seriously consider the possibility of pausing.
+Additionally, the existential risk from AI is still ridiculed by too many people.
+It is our job to move this overton window further.

 ## How do we pause?